 Death by dehydration is unpleasant.
 Most freshwater fish will perish in a saltwater tank in less than an hour.
 It is a torturous and traumatic experience.
 If your guppies have failed to acclimate to their new saltwater environment, it might take hours for the signs to manifest, 27 hours in some cases.

 That is why you can’t blame some aquarists for missing the signs, including wobbling and swimming at the surface.
-It never occurs to them to keep a close eye on their guppies after the first few hours following its introduction to a saltwater tank.
+It never occurs to them to keep a close eye on their guppies after the first few hours following their introduction to a saltwater tank.

 Instead, one has to conduct in which the guppy gets accustomed to saltwater gradually.
 Using a tube with a check valve can get this done.
 That involves connecting the saltwater tank to the acclimatization tank while letting the water flow relatively slowly.

 Bear in mind that the longer the guppy gets accustomed to salted water, the more it is likely to survive along with saltwater fish.
 It would help if you weren’t quick on that.
 Let the guppy’s body reach the right osmoregulation point it requires.